shaishavkumar/apnakitchen/README.md

 Thank You for showing interest in the App :)
 ********************************************

-Rasoi is made mainly on Angular and is a demo Food Ordering App
+Apna Kitchen is made mainly on Angular and is a demo Food Ordering App

 Here Chef can sell food
 & Customer can buy food